-Canadian digital innovation and fintech landscapes have made great advances in a relatively short time but we still have a long way to go to remain competitive with our G20 peers.
-Our findings show the progress we have made over the course of recent years, but also point to work we still must do based on the activities and accomplishments of our global peers in this regard.
-Our research revealed that innovation happens at a slower pace here in Canada because multi-layered regulation hinders fintech innovation.
-Canadian innovation in the financial services industry is lagging, due to a "wait and see' regulatory approach by the big banks according to industry players.
-However, history would also indicate a strong regulatory environment around finance and banking is a national economic strength not a weakness.
+Digital innovation in the fintech landscape has made great advances in a relatively short time but we still have a long way to go to remain competitive with our G20 peers.
+Our research revealed that innovation happens at a slower pace in Canada because multi-layered regulation hinders fintech innovation.
+Canadian innovation in the financial services industry appears to be lagging due to a 'wait and see' regulatory approach by the big banks, according to industry players.
+However, history suggests a strong regulatory environment for finance and banking is a national economic strength and not a weakness.

 In June 2018 the Canadian government started working on regulation of "virtual currencies."
-The initial draft regulation, scheduled to be released in late 2019 is expected to require blockchain and crypto exchange companies to keep detailed records of users and information and require them to inform the authorities of any suspicious activity as well as to provide written policies and procedures and to undergo regular risk assessments and audits.
-Everything involved with fintech development requires a high degree of technical expertise making access to and the capacity to produce our own specialized talent pool in Canada important issues for consideration.

-The fintech sector is very much a work-in-progress in Canada, and around the world.
+The initial draft regulation, scheduled to be released in late 2019, is expected to require blockchain and crypto exchange companies to keep detailed records of users and information, require them to inform the authorities of any suspicious activity as well as to provide written policies and procedures and to undergo regular risk assessments and audits.
+Everything involved with fintech development requires a high degree of technical expertise, making access to and the capacity to produce our own specialized talent pool in Canada important issues for consideration.
+The fintech sector remains a work-in-progress in Canada, and around the world.
 National jurisdictions seek to protect consumers without stifling innovation.
-Regulatory sandboxes seem to mange to do just that and we suggest that it would be prudent for open banking to go through a similar process once the Ministry of Finance releases the results of its open banking consultation process.
+Regulatory sandboxes seem to manage to do just that and we suggest that it would be prudent for open banking to go through a similar process once the Ministry of Finance releases the results of its open banking consultation process.

-Finally, the communications media sector is the third or fourth largest spender on IT systems after financial services, manufacturing, and natural resources (Lugmayr, 2013) and is full of lessons about what to expect as other industries become digitized, disintermediated, automated, and platformed.
-The digital shift affecting Canadian creative industries is creating a challenging entanglement of opportunities and threats in a volatile, uncertain, complex and ambiguous (VUCA) environment, with the key research question being how to successfully navigate the digital shift in the Canadian creative/cultural industries, with a focus on adoption and diffusion of digital techniques and practices, and a keen interest in market-facing capabilities among creative/cultural firms.
+Finally, the communications media sector, the third or fourth largest spender on IT systems after financial services, manufacturing, and natural resources, is full of lessons about what to expect as other industries become digitized, disintermediated, automated, and platformed.
+The digital shift affecting Canadian creative industries is creating a challenging entanglement of opportunities and threats in a volatile, uncertain, complex and ambiguous environment.
+The key question is how Canada can successfully navigate the digital shift in the creative/cultural industries.
+We need to focus on adoption and diffusion of digital techniques and practices, especially marketfacing capabilities among creative/cultural firms.
 In Canada, the domestic broadcasting system's suitability as the main vehicle for cultural policy is declining.
 Content distribution, not production, is the economic and political high ground.
 Competition is mainly among transnational "platform ecosystems", while the (relatively small) domestic media and telecommunications firms are marginalized through loss of advertising revenue.
-The situation is not improving.
 Transnational digital platforms have emerged and have grown very quickly.
-They frequently offer value propositions that domestic incumbents cannot match, gaining the loyalty of many consumers.
-They represent an opportunity to some domestic cultural producers and also a threat to territorial sovereignty.
-Effective micro-targeting and identification of highly specialized market niches require access to vast amounts of market and consumer information (which is not always accessible) as well as advanced analytics capabilities.
-These are sometimes provided by platform complementors (for example, YouTube) and sometimes withheld (for example, Netflix), and it is treated as a strategic resource.
+They frequently offer value propositions that domestic incumbents cannot match, gaining the loyalty of consumers.
+They represent an opportunity to some domestic cultural producers but a threat to territorial and cultural sovereignty.
+Effective micro-targeting and identification of highly specialized market niches require access to vast amounts of market and consumer information (which is not always accessible to smaller producers) as well as advanced analytics capabilities.
+These are sometimes provided by platform complementors (for example, YouTube) and sometimes withheld (for example, Netflix) as different platforms exploit their strategic resources.